gerkensm/narrator/README.md

 ## License

-This project is licensed under the [Add your chosen license here].
+This project is licensed under the MIT License.
 See the `LICENSE` file for more information.

 ## Acknowledgments